Stop Mixing Business with Pleasure:

 Now, you will wonder how lenders can find out that you are using the business line of credit for personal or business use.
 It is not the case that a lender will monitor you to find out the reason for your transaction.
 If you are using a small business line of credit, it is unfeasible to screen every running transaction.

 But, when we adhere to government tax policy.
-A check and balance about the transactions are essential when establishing a small business line of credit.
+A check and balance of the transactions are essential when establishing a small business line of credit.
 For instance, if a lender finds out that you are using a Business Line of Credit for personal use, you might face some financial penalty, which does not leave a good impression on your credit history.

 This is the main reason for not using your business line of credit for personal expenses.
 The consequences will be legal when you mix the business with your costs if a businessman uses his business as an extension of their personal life.
 He can take responsibility for any business’s legal liabilities.